Category Archives: Project: Enfield Himalayan

 Thanks to a counter-balanced and non-ginormous capacity, the REH is very smooth for a single.
 I did feel some tingling in my right hand after hours at the bars which could have been from over-gripping a heavy throttle.
 I’d have used my throttle handrest had I remembered it.

 One of the best things about the Himalayan is the low seat of 800mm or 31.5 inches.
 At 6′ 1″, it’s actually a bit too low for me, especially once my mass sinks down through the soft foam, but at last there’s a travel bike which isn’t limited to tall people, while still having useful ground clearance.
+It never scraped out on the dirt

-I needed more height with firmer foam, inexpensively achieved with a couple of 20mm slabs under a Cool Cover.
+I needed more height with firmer foam, inexpensively achieved with a couple of 20mm neoprene slabs under a Cool Cover.
 It enabled 500-km days with few stops, but on rough tracks still gave soreness, probably because I wasn’t standing up or letting the tyres down enough.
-I also thought the seat could do with levelling out to stop me sliding forward on the aerated Cool Cover.
+I also thought the seat could do with levelling out to stop me sliding forward on the slippery, aerated Cool Cover.

 My seat bodge was not a night-and-day transformation, but by the end of my trip it didn’t cause any discomfort over long days on the road.
 I’m less convinced now that I need to improve it some more.

 The 50mm bar risers managed to not snag the screen on full lock and nearly reduced my stooping when standing up – another inch would have done it.
-I might have cured that stoop by removing the footrest rubbers, but to be honest I liked the comfort when standing (in ordinary slip-on boots).
+I might have cured that stoop by removing the footrest rubbers, but to be honest I liked the comfort when standing (in ordinary slip-on Blunnies).
 Otherwise, for wet conditions, consider fitting wider footrests if you’re off-roading.
-I hear that DR650 pegs nearly fit.
+I hear DR650 pegs nearly fit.

 Him4k - 10

 Some say it will clock 80 but I set myself a self-imposed cruising limit of around 65mph (where possible).
 At this speed the screen did a pretty good job, even with my wind-catching Bell Moto III helmet.
 Others claim the mirrors create turbulence and are better moved or changed.
-I suppose this is possible but it’s a new one on me.
+I suppose this is possible but that complaint is a new one on me.
 Let’s face it: it’s a motorbike out in the wind, not a space capsule.
 Some turbulence will be evident.

 On the dirt